 A certain number of parking spaces are designated for persons with disabilities around campus.
 Additional reserved motor vehicle parking spaces will be provided as reasonable accommodation or equal access to persons with disabilities on a case-by-case basis, according to the procedures detailed below.

-Any employee with a valid ADA placard and faculty/staff parking permit can park in any ADA space on campus.
-A request for a reserved parking space can be made to the Office of Equity & Inclusion (OEI) by the employee with a disability.
-OEI will then review the request to determine if the accommodation is appropriate.
-After review and approval, the request is forwarded to Transit & Parking Services for appropriate action.
-If provided, reserved parking spaces for employees will be subject to the same permit cost as other employee spaces.
+Any employee with a valid ADA placard and OSU parking permit can park in any ADA space on campus.
+A request for a reserved parking space can be made to EOA by the employee with a disability.
+EOA will then review the request to determine if the accommodation is appropriate.
+After review and approval, the request is forwarded to Transportation Services for appropriate action.
+Reserved parking spaces must still be paid with prices determined by Transportation Services.

 The University may impose legitimate safety requirements necessary for the safe operation of its services, programs, or activities.
 However, the University must ensure that the safety requirements are based on actual risks, not on mere speculation, stereotypes, or generalizations about individuals with disabilities.

 The University is not required to permit an individual to participate in or benefit from its programs, services, and activities when that individual poses a direct threat.
 A direct threat is any significant risk to the health or safety of others that cannot be eliminated by a modification of policies, practices or procedures, or by the provision of auxiliary aids or services.

 In determining whether an individual poses a direct threat, the University must make an individualized assessment to ascertain the nature and severity of the risk, and the potential for injury to actually occur.
 The assessment will be based on reasonable judgment that relies on current medical knowledge or on the best available objective evidence.